 6) Outliers and Exclusions.
 Describe exactly how outliers will be defined and handled, and your precise rule(s) for excluding observations.

-After finishing the game, we will ask participants to indicate what percentage of throws they received.
+After finishing Cyberball, we will ask participants to indicate what percentage of throws they received.
 If participants do not indicate an answer generally fitting to their condition, we will exclude them.

 Moreover, we will exclude the data from all participants who indicate to have played Cyberball before.